 Conduct a thorough needs assessment before the implementation to understand your organisation’s requirements.
 Consider factors such as employee preferences, the nature of tasks performed, and the types of work environments required (e.g., collaboration spaces vs. quiet zones).

-This assessment will help you determine the ideal ratio of desks to employees and identify any additional amenities needed to support various work styles, such as meeting rooms, breakout areas, or private spaces.
+This assessment will help you determine the ideal ratio of desks to employees in a hot desking setup and identify any additional amenities needed to support various work styles, such as meeting rooms, breakout areas, or private spaces.

-Hot desking relies heavily on technology to ensure a seamless experience.
+Flexible office relies heavily on technology to ensure a seamless experience.
 Implementing a desk booking system is crucial for managing workspace allocation efficiently.
-Modern desk booking software allows employees to reserve a desk in advance, ensuring they have a space ready upon arrival.
+Modern desk booking software allows employees to reserve a workspace in advance, ensuring they have a space ready upon arrival.

 Additionally, integrating collaboration tools like video conferencing platforms, cloud storage, and communication apps will facilitate remote work.
 And it will ensure employees can easily connect with colleagues, regardless of location.